 SUMMIT One Vanderbilt Tickets

-Here are the four ticket options explained in detail:
+Here are the three ticket options explained in detail:

-Travel Tip: New York City and Long Island residents receive a discount on tickets ($37 not $42 for the SUMMIT experience).
+Travel Tip: New York City and Long Island residents will receive a $5 discount on tickets and your billing zip code will be used for validation.
 Children ages 5 and under can visit for free.

 There are many ways to purchase SUMMIT observation deck tickets.
 You can buy tickets directly from the official website here or onsite at One Vanderbilt.
 You can also purchase an entry ticket through: